-Ransomware is a type of malware which will encrypt a victim's files and demand a ransom in order to recover the files.
+Ransomware is a type of malware which will encrypt a victim's files and demand a ransom in order to recover the files

 The 'WannaCry' variant possesses a worm's characteristic and is the first ransomware which can spread across home or office networks to infect much more devices by exploiting Microsoft Windows SMB vulnerabilities (EternalBlue and DoublePulsar).
-It scans for open TCP ports 139 and 445 on unpatched hosts and once detected, starts the nasty work to encrypt the files and propagate itself within the network.
+It scans for open TCP ports 139 and 445 on unpatched hosts.
+Once a vulnerable host is detected, it infects that host and starts the nasty work to encrypt the files and propagate itself within the